Ma näen su häält: Cast

-The series employs a panel of celebrity "detectives" who assist the guest artist and contestants to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, nine members have been assigned as panelists, with their original lineup consisting of Mart Juur, Grete Kuld, Evelin Võigemast, and Andrei Zevakin.
-Later members also include Tõnis Niinemets (from 2nd season); Kristel Aaslaid (from 4th season); and Eleryn Tiit (from 5th season).
+The series employs a panel of celebrity "detectives" who assist the guest artists and contestants in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appear since the first season.
+Overall, nine celebrities have served as panelists, with their original lineup consisting of Mart Juur, Grete Kuld, Evelin Võigemast, and Andrei Zevakin.
+Later members who joined the group's duties also include Tõnis Niinemets from the 2nd season; Kristel Aaslaid from the 4th season; and Eleryn Tiit from the 5th season.
+5miinust members Estoni Kohver and Korea had their individual panelist duties.

-Groups have also assigned multiple panelists such as 5miinust with Estoni Kohver (from 1st season) and Korea (from 5th season).